-- Adam Bencard (assistant professor): Reconfiguring aesthetics for science communication: from Baumgarten to object-oriented ontology (more here)
+- Adam Bencard (associate professor): Reconfiguring aesthetics for science communication: from Baumgarten to object-oriented ontology (more here)

-- Louise Whiteley (asssistant professor): Experiences of hunger and disordered eating in media representations of metabolic research (more here)
+- Louise Whiteley (associate professor): Experiences of hunger and disordered eating in media representations of metabolic research (more here)

 - Anette Stenslund (PhD student): Do you smell it?
 How the museum makes sense of a scented ambiance (more here)